RedisLabs/redislabs-docs/content/platforms/kubernetes/managing-images.md

 images for the Redis Enterprise operator and cluster, take care to note:

- * Each version of the Redis Enterprise operator is mapped to a specific version of Redis Enterprise.
-The semantic versions match (e.g., 6.0.8) but the releases may be different (e.g., 6.0.8-1 is the operator version for RS 6.0.8-28).
+ * Each version of the Redis Enterprise operator is mapped to a specific version of Redis Enterprise Software.
+The semantic versions always match (e.g., 6.0.8), although the specific release numbers may be different (e.g., 6.0.8-1 is the operator version for RS 6.0.8-28).
  * A specific operator version only supports a specific Redis Enterprise version.
 Other combinations of operator and Redis Enterprise versions are